-x.
+d.
 3 & 4-Surfer Heat Interference Penalty

-- For priority situations when an interference is called on a Surfer, then the Surfer's heat score will be calculated using only their best scoring wave. - In non-priority situations when an interference is called on a Surfer, the Surfer's second best scoring wave will be halved. - When an interference is called on a Surfer while paddling to catch a wave or while riding a wave, the Ride will be scored zero. - Interference will be denoted by a triangle on the Judges sheet. - Any interfering Surfer must be penalized and once an interference decision is made, it is irrevocable (unless the interference is a consequence of incorrect official priority information).
+- For priority situations when an interference is called on a Surfer, then the Surfer's heat total will be calculated using only their best scoring wave.
+The second best scoring wave will be counted as a zero. - For non-priority situations when an interference is called on a Surfer, the Surfer's second best scoring wave will be halved. - When an interference is called on a Surfer while paddling to catch a wave or while riding a wave, the Ride will be scored zero. - Interference will be denoted by a triangle on the Judges sheet marking the surfer who is responsible for the interference with an arrow to the surfer who was hindered. - Any interfering Surfer must be penalized and once an interference decision is made, it is irrevocable (unless the interference is a consequence of incorrect official priority information).
 The Judges are directed not to enter into any discussion over the interference call.
 Any discussion must be directly with the ISA Head Judge, who has the option of discussing the situation or not. - The Surfer who is interfered with will be allowed an additional wave beyond their wave maximum, within the prescribed time limit. - EXCEPTION: where a double interference is called, neither Surfer gets an extra wave.
-An extra wave or heat delay as decided by the ISA Head Judge at the time will also apply to interference from water photographers, water security personnel or other outside interference. - Where any Surfer incurs two interferences they must immediately leave the Competition Area (Failure to do so will result in a penalty), furthermore: - 1.
-If both interferences are in a non-priority situation, both scoring rides will be halved. - 2.
+An extra wave or heat delay as decided by the ISA Head Judge at the time will also apply to interference from water photographers, water security personnel or other outside interference. - Where any Surfer incurs two interferences they must immediately leave the Competition Area (Failure to do so will result in a penalty), furthermore: - If both interferences are in a non-priority situation, both scoring rides will be halved. - 2.
 If one interference is in a non-priority situation and the other in a priority situation, one scoring ride will be halved and the other scored a zero according to the order of the interferences. - 3.
 If both interferences are in a priority situation the Surfer will be disqualified from the heat. - If neither Surfer in an interference situation has established priority over the other Surfer involved, the penalty will be a non-priority interference (see b above) regardless of other Surfers in the heat (not involved in the interference situation) who hold priority or not, the Surfer's second best scoring wave will be halved.